kragen/derctuo/veskeno-outline.md

 progressively more complex designs in Verilog, unfortunately called RISC0, RISC1, RISC2, RISC3, RISC4, and RISC5, and ported the Oberon
 system to run on them.
-Lacking a better name, I will just call them "Wirth-the-RISC".
+Lacking a better name, I will just call them “Wirth-the-RISC”.

-Wirth-the-RISC is admirably simple, with four condition-code flags for conditional jumps; 16 conditions for jumps (including "always"), which can optionally be indirect and/or save a return address; 16 register-to-register ALU instructions, some of which have two variants
---- signed versus unsigned MUL, for example, and ADD with or without carry; load and store instructions with offsets; and, for the RISC5 processor's interrupts, an instruction to enable or disable interrupts, and an instruction to return from them.
-Four of the ALU instructions are floating-point, though my impression is that the processor does not rise to the level of being practical for floating-point work --- it has no double-precision and no square-root instruction.
+Wirth-the-RISC is admirably simple, with four condition-code flags for conditional jumps; 16 conditions for jumps (including “always”), which can optionally be indirect and/or save a return address; 16 register-to-register ALU instructions, some of which have two variants — signed versus unsigned MUL, for example, and ADD with or without carry; load and store instructions with offsets; and, for the RISC5 processor’s interrupts, an instruction to enable or disable interrupts, and an instruction to return from them.
+Four of the ALU instructions are floating-point, though my impression is that the processor does not rise to the level of being practical for floating-point work — it has no double-precision and no square-root instruction.

 The fact that Wirth-the-RISC successfully runs the Oberon GUI is a